Dog Training: How to Use Differential Reinforcement of Incompatible Behaviors

 It takes some time for this to seep in, especially, if the dog has been practicing the jumping behavior for a very long time.
 The dog must basically learn the equation: sitting=attention, jumping = no attention.
 As opportunistic beings dogs learn fast which behaviors are advantageous and which are not.

 *Note: expect some extinction bursts; basically the behavior temporarily gets worse at first.
 Why does this happen?
 Basically, if your dog was used to getting attention when he was jumping he may be wondering why not his jumping is not yielding any attention at all.
 The dog, therefore, thinks: " this is odd, usually I get attention when I jump, maybe I have to try harder!"
-If you keep up the training, ignore the jumping and don't give in, once past the extinction burst you should see a significant reduction in the unwanted behavior.
+Often this leads to a dog jumping with more intensity and possibly barking when you turn your back to him.
+If you are attentive though in ignoring the jumping and rewarding the sit, you should see a significant reduction in the unwanted behavior.

 As seen, reinforcement of incompatible behavior is something you should add to your dog's repertoire of training.
-It is gentle, effective, force-free training that best of all, allows your dog to make good choices and be set for success.
+It is gentle, effective training that best of all, allows your dog to make good choices and be set for success.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.